2.6 C

 A symphony of movement and expression

 But the Dance Museum is more than a repository of relics.
 It’s a vibrant hub of knowledge and artistic expression.
 Its library and archives hold a wealth of materials dedicated to dance history and research.
-Scholars, enthusiasts, and curious minds are invited to delve into this trove of information.
+The museum invites scholars, enthusiasts, and curious minds to explore this treasure trove of information.
 It will deepen their understanding of the art of dance.

 Plan your visit to Dance Museum Stockholm